spamchicoine/Huffman-Arithmetic-Recoder/README.txt

 ## Overview

-These are the source files and reports for the ASIC hardware implementation of a Huffman to table Asymmetrical Numerical System Re-Encoder.
+These are the source files and reports for the ASIC hardware implementation of a Huffman to table Asymmetric Numeral System Re-Encoder.
 The Re-Encoder is a minimal proof on concept considering three abritrary symbols {A, B, C} with known probabilties.

 ## Dependecies